BruceMacD/XRay-Pneumonia-Classifier/README.md

 * July 11 - 2 hours - More refactoring and trying out a new top-layer on the model.
 * July 12 - 2 hours - Reading on different output activations, trying some different training configurations.
 * July 13 - 2 hours (Seth) - Reading about removing layers from an NN, researching guided backprop and transfer learning
+* July 13 - 2.5 hours (Bruce) - Reading about transfer learning (which we are already doing), implementing and testing sharpening input images

 ## Resources (TODO: formatting)
 ### General Resources